 (2) A licence shall not be cancelled under subsection (1) unless and until a notice of intention to cancel the licence and summary of the reasons for the proposed cancellation have been served on the licence holder and the licence holder has been given a reasonable opportunity to be heard on the matter.

-[Section 26F inserted by No. 53 of 1985 s.
-22; amended by No. 28 of 2006 s.
+[Section 26F inserted: No. 53 of 1985 s.
+22; amended: No. 28 of 2006 s.
 264.]

 26FA.
 Endorsement under s.
 26DA, cancelling